 I’m loath to pick one that’s the “best”, mostly because the differences are so small.
-But personally, I prefer the base model and the 2020+ Ducati Scrambler Pro — not the Special, and not the Sport models.
+But personally, I prefer the base model (yes, the simplest one!) and the 2020+ Ducati Scrambler Pro — not the Special, and not the Sport models.

 One thing that’s interesting is that if you want to get a Sport model for the Öhlins suspension, then you also have to commit to the more forward-canted riding position.

 Personally, I don’t think the forward-leaning position suits this engine.
-It’s a fun engine, but it’s not high-revving like a sportbike, and the Scrambler 1100’s 63 kW output isn’t going to set your hair on fire.
+It’s a fun engine, but it’s not high-revving like a sportbike, and the Scrambler 1100’s 63 kW output at 7500 rpm isn’t going to set your hair on fire.

 On top of that, the fully-adjustable Marzocchi forks on the non-Sport models is already very competent.
 Yes, Öhlins is an upgrade, but I’d rather save the money and spend that on a full Termignoni exhaust and tune.
 And if buying used, I’d prioritise one with a full exhaust rather than the suspension.

 So my personal bias would be for any model that isn’t a “Sport” — more upright handlebars suit the bike better.
 And if I found a good deal on a Sport model, I’m confident I’d end up changing the bars with one from another model.

 The final thing to think about is the positioning of the exhaust.
 Sixe exhausts do look cool, but they limit luggage options, and they can be hot on the legs of a passenger.
 The under-seat exhausts don’t get uncomfortably hot for me on the Scrambler 1100.
 So that’s a final vote for the base model and then ones very similar to it.

 Maintaining the Ducati Scrambler 1100 Pro